Koury Corporation

 Koury Corporation is a real estate development company based in Greensboro, North Carolina.
 The company was founded by Joseph S. Koury in 1952.

-The company is very diversified and owns apartment complexes, hotels, condos, shopping centers, golf courses, industrial parks, and residential communities.
-It built Greenboro's first shopping mall, the Four Seasons Town Centre, in 1974 and has pioneered much of the Piedmont Triad's early residential and commercial development.
+The corporation's portfolio includes a range of properties such as apartment complexes, hotels, condominiums, shopping centers, golf courses, industrial parks, and residential communities.
+The company constructed Greensboro's first shopping mall, the Four Seasons Town Centre, in 1974.
+It also developed much of the Piedmont Triad's early residential and commercial development.

-The Sheraton Hotel Greensboro/Koury Convention Center is the largest hotel/convention center complex between Atlanta and Washington, DC and the Grandover Resort is considered to be North Carolina's premier golf resort.
-Koury Corporation has a number of departments, including construction, real estate, business development, housekeeping, communications, and at one time its own police department.
-The company employs more than 1400 people in the Greensboro area.